Aminos, Amino Acids

 Chemical Structure: Carbon, Hydrogen, Oxygen, and Nitrogen

-Each amino acid consists of a central carbon atom bound to an amino group (-NH2), a carboxyl group (-COOH), a hydrogen atom, and a variable R group (side chain).
-The side chain dictates the properties and functions of each amino acid.
+Every amino acid is composed of a carbon atom connected to an amino group ( NHâ‚‚), a carboxyl group ( COOH), a hydrogen atom, and a unique R group (side chain).
+The characteristics and roles of each amino acid are determined by the side chain.

 Classification Based on Structure and Properties